Yosef Harish: Biography

-Born in Jerusalem in 1923, Harish was educated in a yeshiva.
-He joined the Haganah, and volunteered for the British Army during World War II, before serving as an officer in the 1948 Arab-Israeli War.
+Born in Jerusalem on 15 September 1923, Harish was educated in a yeshiva.
+He joined the Haganah, and volunteered for the British Army during World War II.
+He was arrested during Operation Agatha in 1946 and spent six months in an internment camp, before later serving as an officer in the 1948 Arab-Israeli War.

 He studied for bachelor's and master's degrees in law at the Hebrew University of Jerusalem, and began working as a magistrate.
 He became a judge in the Tel Aviv District court in 1969, and later became its vice-president.
 In 1986 Harish was appointed Attorney General.
 His predecessor Yitzhak Zamir had resigned after refusing to abandon an investigation into the activities of the head of Israel's GSS.
 A year later Harish set up the Landau Commission to investigate methods used by the GSS.

 He left the post on 1 November 1993 and was replaced by Michael Ben-Yair.

 Harish died on 6 November 2013.
-At the time of his death Harish resided in the Ramat Aviv area of Tel Aviv.
+At the time of his death, he resided in the Ramat Aviv area of Tel Aviv.